waggle-sensor/sage-website/docs/reference-guides/dev-quick-reference.md

 :bulb: Keep the same text in both files and follow the template of **ecr-science-description.md**.

 `ecr-meta/ecr-icon.jpg`
-: is an icon for the plugin in the Sage portal.
+: is an icon (512px x 512px or smaller) for the plugin in the Sage portal.

 `ecr-meta/ecr-science-image.jpg`